 - On an iPhone 6s and earlier, iPad with a Home Button, or iPod touch: Press and hold both the Home and the Top (or Side) buttons at the same time.
 Keep holding them until you see the recovery mode screen

 - Make sure you see the recovery mode screen on your device before proceeding (see image below.)
-If you don’t see this screen, try another force restart
+If you don’t see this screen, try another forced restart

-- When iTunes shows the message that there’s a problem with your device that requires a restore or update, choose Update. iTunes tries to reinstall iOS without erasing your data
+- When Finder or iTunes shows the message that there’s a problem with your device that requires a restore or update, choose Update. iTunes or Finder tries to reinstall iOS without erasing your data

 - If more than 15 minutes elapse, your device exits recovery mode automatically.
 Try to force restart again.